Boutique Hotels Mexico City

 Mexico City or CDMX (Ciudad de México) is one of the most populous cities in the world (+20MM inhabitants) and has a very large footprint.
 It can be quite overwhelming to try to figure out where to stay.

 I will describe in detail below the best neighbourhoods to stay in while visiting Mexico City.
-It is useful to know, however, that most boutique hotel Mexico City properties are located in the neighbourhoods surrounding Bosques de Chapultepec Park.
+It is useful to know, however, that the best boutique hotels Mexico City has to offer are almost exclusively located in the neighborhoods surrounding Bosques de Chapultepec Park.

 Chapultepec Park Mexico City